Kittycat7J/GrassBlockRotationClassifier/readme.md

 r
 ``python generate_variants.py``
 defaults to input.png set it to a 0° rotation top texture.
 I thought --alt did something but maybe I'm crazy oh I did, it's in the datagen branch

+after you run that, run train.py, you will get a model.keras